percona/community/content/blog/2021-07-21-create-your-own-exporter-in-go.md

 For reference, you can see various exporters from [exporterhub](https://exporterhub.io).

-## Creating a Go project

-Exporter can be implemented in various languages, but today I will implement it with Go.

-Personally, I think Go is very convenient in terms of distribution and compatibility.
-I will omit the go installation and environment configuration here.

 What I am going to present my Blog that is the process of adding my own new exporter among these various exporters.
 Let’s go!

 ## Creating a Go project